.cr avr To load this cross overlay .fa family To select the family

 The Atmel AVR family of micro controllers is clearly a whole new generation of micro controllers because they are unlike most other 8-bitters we knew before.
 All members of the AVR family have a very similar 32 byte long array of general purpose registers, called the Register File.
 These registers combine the traditional functions of Accumulator, index registers, temporary registers and arithmetic registers.
-This will increase the processing power because data doesn't have to be moved around that much anymore before it can be used in operations.
+This will increase the processing power because data doesn't have to be moved around that often anymore before it can be processed.

 All family members are equipped with a varying amount of In System Programmable FLASH memory.
 A very easy to build ISP programmer is all the hardware that is needed during development, which makes programming these device really comfortable.
 Linux users will most likely find the program avrdude in their software repository.
 It is a simple command line tool, which plays nice with many AVR ISP programmers, including th STK200 and the Raspberry Pi.